 Dr. Anderson is pleased to consider prospective Ph.D. students at this time.
 Students interested in pursing one or more of the following subjects with one or more of the following methods would be particularly welcome.
 Note, however, that this list is not meant to be exhaustive, and that other proposals would certainly be considered.

-I.a.
 General Subject Areas

 - Attention and Cognitive Control

 - Trauma and PTSD

 - Attention Training and Plasticity of Executive Functions